 This course combines classroom learning with actual experience in the field of immigration.
 In addition to the two-hour seminar, and in lieu of extensive casebook readings, students spend eight hours a week assisting with new client intakes and working on two assigned cases under the supervision of the ACCESS Inc. immigration attorney.

 Through this combined experience, students learn the necessary skills and substantive knowledge needed to represent immigrant victim clients as well as broaden their understanding of issues facing immigrant victims of domestic violence.
-Specifically, students interview immigrants seeking relief, prepare an immigration case under VAWA or the U visa process and collaborate with social workers and healthcare professionals to address the unique barriers immigrant victims of domestic violence face.
+Specifically, students interview immigrants seeking relief, prepare an immigration case under VAWA or the U visa process and collaborate with social workers to address the unique barriers immigrant victims of domestic violence face.
 During class, students debrief their clinical experiences on assigned cases and learn together.

 What Students Learn

 Law students, who are not often trained to think like social workers, gain the experience of working with victims who often have difficulty explaining what has happened to them.
 During the intake process, law students are trained to complete the intake sheets with sensitivity and compassion.

 For instance, rather than ask the victim, “do you have any evidence or proof that you were abused?,” which the victim may perceive as being judged or not believed, law students are taught to ask, "have you sought help from any person or agency?
 Have you called the police, or seen a doctor to treat the injuries, or spoken to anyone about what happened?"
 This way, the law student is able to listen for cues and create a list of documentation that may help credibly prove the case.
 If the victim did call the police, then the student can ask, "do you have a copy of the report?”
 If the client does not, the student can explain that we can help obtain a copy .